nithinkrishna/blog/_posts/2016-05-16-api-server-wtih-node.markdown

 [Scaling nodejs](http://cjihrig.com/blog/scaling-node-js-applications/) application across a multi-process/multi-machine framework is pretty straight forward.

-NodeJS generic/lite compontents for parameter validation and caching (etc) can be built once and reused across applications.
+NodeJS generic/lite compontents for parameter validation, database connectivity and caching (etc) can be built once and reused across applications.

+***

-### Caching
+#### Caching

-A generic caching layer to store intermediate results accelarates responses.
+A generic caching layer to store costly results for a finite amount of time.

 ```javascript
 var redis = require("redis"),